WeiWei22223/COVID_19_Datathon/README.md

 [Link to our project](https://weifan.shinyapps.io/COVID-19/)

 #### Please allow a few minutes(5~6 min) for the plots and maps to fully load!
+#### If the plots are not correctly shown, resize your browser to fix!

 ## Answers to the concerning questions
 #### By which date will the states(Maharashtra, Delhi, Tamil Nadu, Gujarat) and districts(Mumbai, Delhi, Ahmedabad, Chennai) have less than 100 COVID-19 cases?